-- F. One time per year, beginning in the 2020-2021 school year, a dyslexia awareness program shall be offered.
-Beginning in the 2023-2024 school year, the program shall include information and training in dysgraphia.
+- F. One time per year, beginning in the 2020-2021 2022-2023 school year, a dyslexia and dysgraphia awareness program shall be offered.
 At a minimum, the program shall include: - 1.
-Training in awareness of dyslexia characteristics in students; - 2.
-Training in effective classroom instruction to meet the needs of students with dyslexia; and - 3.
-Available dyslexia resources for teachers, students and parents.
+Training in awareness of dyslexia and dysgraphia characteristics in students; - 2.
+Training in effective classroom instruction to meet the needs of students with dyslexia or dysgraphia, or both; and - 3.
+Available dyslexia and dysgraphia resources for teachers, students and parents.